nevindnl/chess/README.md

 end
 ```

-Boards are scored using a weighted sum of each side's pieces, adjusted for check.
-Checkmate returns sentinel scores.
+Boards are scored using a weighted piece count, with an adjustment for check, unless checkmate.

 ```Ruby
 # Game#score